luaefetobore/Blind-Sees/README.md

 # Blind-Sees
-An app that helps blind people live much more comfortable life by getting a 3d voice preview of thier environment.
+An app that helps blind people live more comfortable life by getting a voice preview of their environment.